Northern Lights and Perseid meteor shower put on dazzling display

 Kirsty Louise, who is 30 and based in Plymouth, Devon, captured photos of the meteor shower on her phone at around 11.20pm on Monday.

-She told PA: “Funnily enough I couldn’t actually see what I saw on my phone.
+She said: “Funnily enough I couldn’t actually see what I saw on my phone.
 When I saw the photos it made me feel happy, I absolutely love anything to do with space, so seeing that and knowing I caught it on my phone made me feel happy.”

 In Northumberland, the shooting stars from the Perseid meteor shower were seen darting through the sky which had turned hues of purple and green over the Bathing House in Howick.